eshanbehal/Flickr-Browser-App/readme.md

 3. just started writing code for the photo details activity in order to display the photo in the full screen.

+4. completed adding code for photodetailsactivity and made add working now photo can be seen by pressing on it in next page.